 The results also highlight the negative association between female and older borrowers.
 Female borrowers are 0.4 percentage point less likely to sign up than male borrowers, and all else equal, a 48-year-old is 2 percentage points less likely to share data than a 38-year-old.
 This is in line with previous studies providing evidence that women and older individuals are more concerned with privacy issues (Goldfarb and Tucker, 2012).
-Individuals with more outstanding consumer loans and fully paid past loans tend to sign up more, which may indicate these are borrower who have reached their maximum debt capacity, thus financially more constrained.
-Additional analysis using OLS regressions exhibits highly similar estimation results both qualitatively and quantitatively, proving the robustness of the findings.
+Individuals with a higher number of outstanding consumer loans and fully repaid past loans exhibit are more likely to share.
+This could potentially be an indicator that these borrowers have reached their maximum debt capacity and are thus facing more financial constraints.
+Building on the primary analysis conducted with a probit model, I also implemented a linear probability model as a supplemental analysis.
+The results are consistent, both qualitatively and quantitatively, with those of the main methodology.